conduitio-labs/conduit-connector-sap-hana/README.md

 ## General

 The [SAP HANA](https://neo4j.com/) connector is one of Conduit plugins.
-It provides both, a source and a destination Neo4j connector.
+It provides both, a source and a destination Sap Hana connector.